victorap93/powerbiembedded-react/README.md

 ## Installation

-Make sure you have the Node.js service running and composer installed, open the terminal, navigate to your working directory and run the commands below:
+Make sure you have the **Node.js** service running and **npm** installed, open the terminal, navigate to your working directory and run the commands below:

 ```bash
 git clone https://github.com/victorap93/powerbiembedded-react.git